jasonwebb/2d-space-colonization-experiments/README.md

   - [ ] Place using patterned noise, like Perlin
   - [X] Place using perfect grid pattern
   - [ ] Inserted in random locations during simulation (perhaps tied to auxin removal?)
-  - [ ] Added along margin of shape only
+  - [X] Added along margin of shape only
+    - [X] Using adaptive subdivision
+    - [X] Using constant spacing
 - [X] Implement spatial index to enable fast knn searching of nearby auxin sources and vein segments
 - [X] Implement varying vein widths (auxin flux canalization)
   * Start by setting the terminal vein segments to a minimum thickness, then increasing it gradually as it propagates back through parents